kharbison/deal-registration-exercise/README.md

     ```
     export DEAL_REG_DB_URL=postgresql://postgres@localhost:5432/DealRegDB
     ```
-    If you decide to run the containers at another location, you will be responsible for setting the correct username, password, and host name. `DealRegDB` is the name of the database so your URL should always have this value at the end.
+    If you decide to run the containers at another location, you will be responsible for setting the correct username, password, and host name of the URL. `DealRegDB` is the name of the database create/access so your URL should always have this value at the end.

-    Note: For simplicity, it is reccomended that you run the containers locally if possible.
+    Note: For simplicity, it is recommended that you run the containers locally if possible.

 2. Once the PostgreSQL URL is set, run the `db-loader` cmd with the CSV file(s) as arguments.